Marker Logo

 St.John’s Episcopal Church.

 Location.
 37° 1.548′ N, 76° 20.808′ W. Marker is in Hampton, Virginia.
 It is in Downtown.
-Marker is on West Queens Way east of Franklin Street, on the left when traveling east.
+It is on West Queens Way east of Franklin Street, on the left when traveling east.
 Marker is located on the south side of St. John’s Episcopal Church and beside the Hampton Confederate Monument.
 Touch for map.
 Marker is at or near this postal address: 100 West Queens Way, Hampton VA 23669, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Hampton Confederate Monument (here, next to this marker); Virginia Laydon (a few steps from this marker); a different marker also named St. John's Church (a few steps from this marker); Elizabeth City Parish (a few steps from this marker); a different marker also named St. John's Church (a few steps from this marker); Founders And Patriots Buried In This Cemetery (within shouting distance of this marker); War of 1812 Veterans Interred or Memorialized in this Historic Cemetery (within shouting distance of this marker); a different marker also named St. John's Church (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Hampton Confederate Monument (here, next to this marker); Virginia Laydon (a few steps from this marker); a different marker also named St. John's Church (a few steps from this marker); Elizabeth City Parish (a few steps from this marker); a different marker also named St. John's Church (a few steps from this marker); Founders And Patriots Buried In This Cemetery (within shouting distance of this marker); War of 1812 Veterans Interred or Memorialized in this Historic Cemetery (within shouting distance of this marker); a different marker also named St. John's Church (within shouting distance of this marker).
 Touch for a list and map of all markers in Hampton.

 St. John’s Church Interpretive Plaque image.
 Click for full size.

-Photographed By Bradley Owen, October 16, 2021
+Photographed by Bradley Owen, October 16, 2021

 2. St. John’s Church Interpretive Plaque